Usury: Japan

 Japan has various laws restricting interest rates.
 Under civil law, the maximum interest rate is between 15% and 20% per year depending upon the principal amount (larger amounts having a lower maximum rate).
 Interest in excess of 20% is subject to criminal penalties (the criminal law maximum was 29.2% until it was lowered by legislation in 2010).
 Default interest on late payments may be charged at up to 1.46 times the ordinary maximum (i.e., 21.9% to 29.2%), while pawn shops may charge interest of up to 9% per month (i.e., 108% per year, however, if the loan extends more than the normal short-term pawn shop loan, the 9% per month rate compounded can make the annual rate in excess of 180%, before then most of these transaction would result in any goods pawned being forfeited).

 United States

-Usury laws are state laws that specify the maximum legal interest rate at which loans can be made.
+State laws specify the maximum legal interest rate at which loans can be made.
 In the United States, the primary legal power to regulate usury rests primarily with the states.
 Each U.S. state has its own statute that dictates how much interest can be charged before it is considered usurious or unlawful.

 If a lender charges above the lawful interest rate, a court will not allow the lender to sue to recover the unlawfully high interest, and some states will apply all payments made on the debt to the principal balance.
 In some states, such as New York, usurious loans are voided ab initio.

 The making of usurious loans is often called loan sharking.
 That term is sometimes also applied to the practice of making consumer loans without a license in jurisdictions that requires lenders to be licensed.